yevgenyr/regui/README.md

 - Filtration criteria need unique setup for each catalog

 #### Usage
+- setup path to local database under `config/dbs_path.yml` and change the value for `dbs_path` to the database.
 - window #1
     1. Set path to database
         1. Using local: set the path to `/rg-db-group/db`